-- 1 Insert the Operating System disc and restart the computer. - 2 When the DELL logo appears, press F12 immediately to access the boot menu.

-(i) NOTE: If you wait too long and the operating system logo appears, continue to wait until your computer loads the operating system; then, restart your computer and try again.

-- 3 Select the CD/DVD drive from the list and press Enter. - 4 Follow the instructions on the screen.
+- 1 Insert the Operating System disc and restart the computer. - 2 When the DELL logo appears, press F12 immediately to access the boot menu. - NOTE: If you wait too long and the operating system logo appears, continue to wait until your computer loads the operating system; then, restart your computer and try again. - 3 Select the CD/DVD drive from the list and press Enter. - 4 Follow the on-screen instructions.